kraghupathi/work-reports/README.md

 - Go to [Github Token Setup](https://github.com/settings/tokens)
 - Copy the token and set an environment variable in your shell: _export GITHUB_TOKEN=<token>_.

-## Setup train and serve stage on cluster

-Run the training job setup script
+## Run the training job setup script

 > $ ./train.bash

+## Start TF serving on the trained results

 > $ ./serve.bash

 ## Model Testing
 ### Using a local python client

 Port forward to access the serving port locally

 > $ ./portf.bash